 Tuesday

 Tuesdays can be a good day to send your press release to journalists.
-Ideally, by Tuesday, they’ve already caught up on the pile of emails that had accumulated over the weekend.
+Ideally, by Tuesday, journalists have caught up on the pile of emails that had accumulated over the weekend.
 However, you are likely to be competing with all the other brands who know this.
 For this reason, you will need to make an extra effort to ensure your press release stands out.

 -